Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Validation

 We draw samples from the parameter posterior distribution with the \texttt{emcee} package \citep{Foreman_Mackey_2013emcee} given by the Bayes theorem $\mathbb P(\theta \mid \mathrm{data}) \propto \mathcal{L}_{\rm tot}(\mathrm{data} \mid \theta)\times\pi(\theta)$, where $\pi(\theta)$ is the prior distribution mentioned earlier.
-The results are shown in the right panel of \figreff{fig:posterior_mcmc_sbi}; The likelihood-based constraints are consistent with the fiducial parameters, showcasing that the simulation-based noiseless \capish data vectors are not biased between the two methods.
-The combined constraints and count-only show a comparable shape to the SBI results (left panel of \figreff{fig:posterior_mcmc_sbi}), whereas the likelihood-based \texttt{log10m} constraints are very different than the \texttt{Nm} approach, since not the same information is encoded between the two statistics.
-When combined with counts, however, the discrepancy between SBI and the likelihood-based approach decreases, since the combined constraints show roughly similar posterior widths and correlations as those inferred by SBI.
-However, we see that likelihood-based error bars are slightly smaller, which we expect is from a series of effects; in the likelihood-based approach, we adopt a fixed covariance matrices\footnote{Computed at the fiducial cosmology and scaling relation parameters.} for the lensing masses and cluster counts (to speed up the calculations), whereas in the SBI approach, the covariance can vary across simulations.
-Our implementation of the likelihood-based approach neglects correlation between probes, which will tighten parameter posterior and \capish accounts for a sampling dispersion (the intrinsic variation of the mean mean mass in each richness-redshift bins due to the variation of the number of clusters), which is absent from the likelihood-based approach (the error bars are computed as $\sigma_{\rm WLgal}/\sqrt{N}$, where $N$ is the cluster count at fiducial values).
-Moreover, the likelihood-based approach assumes variables are Gaussian, whereas \capish will account for any non-gaussian noise in our forward model.
-Given these effects, it is expected that \capish has slightly broader posteriors than the likelihood based approach.
+Each Markov chain Monte Carlo (MCMC) run took about 4 hours of CPU time.
+The results are shown in the right panel of Fig. \ref{fig:posterior_mcmc_sbi}; the explicit-likelihood constraints are consistent with the fiducial parameters, showcasing that the simulation-based noiseless \capish data vectors are not biased between the two methods.
+The combined constraints and count-only show a comparable shape to the SBI results (left panel of Fig. \ref{fig:posterior_mcmc_sbi}), whereas the explicit-likelihood \texttt{log10m} constraints are very different from the \texttt{Nm} approach, since not the same information is encoded between the two statistics.
+When combined with counts, however, the discrepancy between SBI and the explicit-likelihood approaches decreases, since the combined constraints show roughly similar posterior widths and correlations as those inferred by SBI.
+However, we see that explicit-likelihood error bars are slightly smaller, which we expect is from a series of effects; in the explicit-likelihood approach, we adopt a fixed covariance matrix\footnote {Computed at the fiducial cosmology and scaling relation parameters.} for the lensing masses and cluster counts (to speed up the calculations), whereas in the SBI approach, the covariance can vary across simulations.
+Our implementation of the explicit-likelihood approach neglects correlation between probes, which will tighten parameter posterior and \capish accounts for a sampling dispersion (the intrinsic variation of the mean mass in each richness-redshift bin due to the variation of the number of clusters), which is absent from the explicit-likelihood approach\footnote{For which the error bars are computed as $\sigma_{\rm WLgal}/\sqrt{N}$, where $N$ is the cluster count at fiducial values.}.
+Moreover, the explicit-likelihood approach assumes variables are Gaussian, whereas \capish will account for any nonGaussian noise in our forward model.
+Given these effects, it is expected that \capish has slightly broader posteriors than the explicit-likelihood approach.